The University of Missouri Purchasing Card Policy Manual

 - The University in coordination with JPMorgan issues the purchasing card.

 - The purchasing card will include the name of the cardholder, department, and institution.

 - The Purchasing Card Cardholder Application Form, including the Purchasing Card Agreement, must be completed and approved before the card will be ordered.
 Application/Agreement will need to be scanned and emailed to UM Procurement Pcard.

-- Cardholder must sign the back of the purchasing card in the presence of Procurement Services personnel.
+- Cardholder must sign the back of the purchasing card in order for the card to be valid.
 The Purchasing Card Receipt Form must be returned to the Procurement Operations Department.
 If Procurement Operations does not receive the form by designated date, the limit on the card will be set to $1.00 until form has been received.

 - Cardholder must be a University of Missouri faculty or staff member.
 Under unique circumstances, a non-University employee, or student may have a business need to obtain a purchasing card.
 The department must submit the Appointment Request form for approval to the Procurement Operations Office when a non-University employee card is being requested.

 - Cardholder's approving official or other designated person must have participated in training and have Internet access to PaymentNet to review and approve monthly cardholder transactions.